Ogeon/rustful/README.md

 still a work in progress?
 Don't worry.
 You can still open a pull request where we can discuss it and do it step by step.

-New features are as welcome as fixes, so pull requests and and proposals with enhancements are very much appreciated, but please explain your feature and give a good motivation to why it should be included.
+New features are as welcome as fixes, so pull requests and proposals with enhancements are very much appreciated, but please explain your feature and give a good motivation to why it should be included.
 It makes things much easier, both for reviewing the feature and for those who are not as familiar